Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/README.md

 we can manually control.
 Simple autonomous flight modes (automatic takeoff and landing, waypoint missions) should also be possible.

+### 02 - Basic Drone Control

+**Status:** *pending*

+**Main Goal:** Establish a connection between the drone and a self-written script / program.

+After completing this milestone, a self-written script / program should be able to control the drone: Flying from side to side, auto takeoff / landing and custom waypoint missions.

+### 03 - Cargo Holder

+**Status:** work in progress

+**Main Goal:** Create a mechanism that can securely attach a cargo container to the drone and safely release it.

+After compelting this milestone, the drone should have a cargo area and a mechanism to securely attach a cargo container to it.
+It is ok if the drone and the cargo container have to be "precisely" positioned (+- 5mm in each direction).

 ---

 **To be updated:**

 ---

-### 03 - Semi-automatic freight pick-up and drop-off

-**Status:** *pending*

-**Main Goal:** Create a mechanism that can securely attach a cargo container to the drone and safely release it.

-After compelting this milestone, the drone should have a "cargo area" and a mechanism to securely attach a cargo container to it.
-It is ok if the drone and the cargo container have to be precisely positioned (+- 5mm in each direction).
-The mechanism should allow for a mid-flight drop-off.

-The system can be an Arduino controlled prototype.
-The Arduino may be removed and the mechanism may be controlled via the Raspberry Pi or the flight controller later.

 ---